 Other people have AFib often and need treatment to get their heartbeat to return to a normal sinus rhythm.

-Go to the ER if you have symptoms.
+Call your doctor if you have symptoms.
 AFib won’t cause a heart attack in a healthy heart, but it does raise your odds of having a stroke.
 And timely treatment, usually with a medication called a blood thinner (your doctor may call it an anticoagulant), can prevent strokes.